TERIHAX/.NETLinkVertiseWindow/README.md

-# LinkvertiseBootstrapper
+# LinkvertiseWindow
-Linkvertise Bootstrapper | This makes you do a LV link before continuing on when using the bootstrapper.
+LinkVertiseWindow | This makes you do a LV link before continuing on.